Built for the operator who can't afford a leak — or a hallucination.

 - Logical isolation at the database row level, enforced by tenant ID on every query path; no application-level join can cross tenants.
 (Implementation complete; deployed with the first design-partner pilot.)

-- Model context boundary — Major Tom's per-request context window is loaded only with the active tenant's data; tenant ID is enforced at the prompt construction layer, not just at retrieval.
+- Model context boundary — The Captain's per-request context window is loaded only with the active tenant's data; tenant ID is enforced at the prompt construction layer, not just at retrieval.

 - Customer-tenant configuration exposed in the Admin Portal so isolation policy is auditable directly by your team during the pilot, not via a screenshot in a sales deck.